airbnb/binaryalert/docs/source/adding-yara-rules.rst

 Write Your Own Rules
 --------------------
 You can add your own ``.yar`` or ``.yara`` files anywhere in the ``rules/`` directory tree.
 Refer to the `writing YARA rules <http://yara.readthedocs.io/en/latest/writingrules.html>`_ documentation for guidance and examples.
-Note that when BinaryAlert finds a file which matches a YARA rule, the rule name, `metadata <http://yara.readthedocs.io/en/latest/writingrules.html#metadata>`_, `tags <http://yara.readthedocs.io/en/latest/writingrules.html#rule-tags>`_, and matched `string <http://yara.readthedocs.io/en/latest/writingrules.html#strings>`_ names will be included in the alert for your convenience.
+Note that when BinaryAlert finds a file which matches a YARA rule, the rule name, `metadata <http://yara.readthedocs.io/en/latest/writingrules.html#metadata>`_, `tags <http://yara.readthedocs.io/en/latest/writingrules.html#rule-tags>`_, and matched `string <http://yara.readthedocs.io/en/latest/writingrules.html#strings>`_ names and string data will be included in the alert for your convenience.

 .. note:: Because the folders for each remote source will be overwritten during rule cloning, we recommend keeping your own YARA rules in ``rules/private`` or similar.